EmmanuelAmodu/games-contracts/whitepaper.md

 ### 9.1 Blockchain Platform

 - **Platform Choice**:
-  - Built on Ethereum or compatible EVM blockchain.
+  - Built on Base or compatible EVM blockchain.

 - **Scalability Solutions**:
   - Utilize Layer 2 solutions like Optimistic Rollups or zk-Rollups to reduce gas costs.